Company Info

 Despite our best efforts accidents happen.
 Should a pipe break, or leak, on the owner’s side of the meter, the property owner will be responsible for the water use as recorded by the meter.

-In some instances, property owners have encountered extraordinary water usage.
-In an effort to identify possible problems, the Company advises that the water supply line be turned off at the location where it enters the house, and all exterior water supplies be turned off.
+In an effort to identify possible problems, the Company advises that the water supply line be turned off at the location where it enters the house, and if branches feed exterior water outlets (like a sprinkler system) these also be turned off.
 Then with no water running in the home or outside, examine the meter.
 (This may take a special wrench to open the meter housing.
 The Company would be happy to help – contact us.)
-If the water use indicator is still rotating, there is a problem in the supply line, likely in the line, meter to home, or in the exterior water system fed from this line.
+If the metal disk in the center of the meter is rotating, it is likely there is a problem in the supply line, between the meter and the home.
+If it is not rotating, turn on the exterior outlets and see if the disk rotates.
+If so, there is a leak in the outside system.
+If not, it is likely inside the home.
+Check toilets for water leaking from the tank into the drain.
+Check sinks for leaks, faucet or otherwise.
+Same for tubs. look around anywhere there are pipes for signs of wetness.

 Water Hardness